slog-rs/derive/README.md

 # slog_derive

-Custom derives for use with `slog` logging
+Custom derives for use with `slog` logging.